EndPointCorp/end-point-blog/2011/06/24/we-are-hiring-ruby-on-rails-developer.html.md

 Please email [jobs@endpoint.com](mailto:jobs@endpoint.com) to apply.

 Does this job description not quite fit what you do?
 Do you have other software development skills such as Perl, Python, or PHP, and think End Point is the place for you to work?
-We are always looking for talented people, so send us your resume and we'll let you know if there is another position that might be a better fit.
+We are always looking for talented people, so send us your resume and we’ll let you know if there is another position that might be a better fit.